KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 So before taking this critique too seriously, we should ask for evidence.
 A critic should be able to point to an architectural change in the baseline that substantially alters the relative efficiency of two optimizers.
 Without that, the objection remains speculative.

-That said, even if such evidence were produced, it still would not really change the practical situation.
-The community would still need open-source leaderboards in order to get useful signal; the alternative is to rely blindly on claims made in papers, and that has never worked especially well.
-At most, it would imply that we need more than one leaderboard, so that different architectural regimes are represented.
+That said, even if such evidence could be produced, the practical need for leaderboards would still remain.
+For the public community, the only alternative to open-source leaderboards is to place naive trust in the claims made by papers, which has never worked out particularly well.
+Therefore, at most such evidence would only imply that we need more than one leaderboard, so that multiple architectural regimes can be represented.

 ## Notes